bcgov/platform-developer-docs/src/docs/platform-architecture-reference/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 ## Troubleshooting
 Resolve issues by trying the following:
 * Check the Service name used in the `TransportServerClaim`.
-It must match the existing Service
+It must match the existing Service.
-* Make sure that there are pods associated with that Service and that they are operating correctly
+* Make sure that there are pods associated with that Service and that they are operating correctly.
-* Confirm that the `NetworkPolicy` has been created and that its `podSelector` field matches the pods that should be reachable through the `TransportServerClaim`
+* Confirm that the `NetworkPolicy` has been created and that its `podSelector` field matches the pods that should be reachable through the `TransportServerClaim`.
-* Check the `TransportServerClaim` itself for status information
+* Check the `TransportServerClaim` itself for status information.
 ```
 $ oc -n yourlicenceplate-dev get tscs yourservice-tsc -o yaml
 ...